Log in

 Step 5.
 Close the sale

 When the seller has accepted an offer from a buyer, the final step is to close the sale.
 This involves a final property inspection, final negotiations, providing the buyer with the necessary paperwork and taking the property off the market.
+Efficient handling of this stage is key for a realtor closing sales, ensuring a smooth transition for both the buyer and seller.

 Let’s walk through these steps.